VVelox/hugo-dusky-neon-potato/README.md

 * Can turn off pagination.
 * The ability to enable sorting of tables for pages.
 * Graphing via [C3](https://c3js.org/).
+* Can set a page to refresh via Front Matter.

 ## Usage